There are no simple secrets in business, but this one comes close

 Knowing your sales numbers and conversion rates gives you an early warning system for what’s going well and not so well in your business.

 Every business has its own special numbers that will allow you to keep your finger on the pulse.
 What matters is that you sit back and ask yourself: what are the key processes and systems in my business that I need to keep an eye on?

 Let me give you an example from a service industry.
 A key determinant of profitability in service industries such as plumbing or washing machine repairs is how often technicians have to go back to a job to fix a problem with the work that was completed.

 The margins in these industries are low.
 Too often it happens that something goes wrong on a job and the technician has to go back the next day and fix the problem, free of charge.
 “Call-backs” play havoc with Gross Profit in such businesses.

 A business owner who manages the business by the numbers will know what the “Call-back” number is in his business from week to week and from technician to technician.
 Managing that number is key to building a healthy business.

 Have you thought about the key numbers in your business?

-Your business and your life will change forever when you make managing by the key numbers your first priority… I promise you.
+Your business and your life will change forever and your business will start to become truly profitable when you make managing by the key numbers your first priority… I promise you.